LeBenchmark/Interspeech2021/AER/README.md

 <a name="Results"></a>
 ## Results

-The table below represents the results of the experiments.
-The numbers are Concordance Correlation Coefficient (CCC) of emotion predictions on the RECOLA and AlloSat test sets.
+Performance is evaluated with the Concordance Correlation Coefficient (CCC) as emotion recognition is performed on time- and value-continuous dimensions (arousal, valence - RECOLA, and satisfaction - AlloSat).
+The table below reproduces the results of the experiments on the test partition.

 <table>
   <thead>